 Market Regulation works to maintain a prudent and practical regulatory framework for the municipal market – one that affords appropriate protections for investors and issuers and encourages diversity of people and perspectives throughout the regulatory process to inform rulemaking that promotes regulatory certainty and reduces undue compliance burdens.

-The Municipal Securities Rulemaking Board (MSRB)'s market regulation activities include rulemaking, regulatory support and qualification of municipal market professionals.
+The MSRB’s market regulation activities include rulemaking, regulatory coordination and establishing professional qualification standards for municipal market professionals.

 - Rulemaking.
 MSRB rules govern the conduct of regulated entities – brokers, dealers and municipal securities dealers (collectively, “dealers”) and municipal advisors (together, “regulated entities”)– and are designed to reflect the special characteristics of the municipal market and its unique regulatory needs.

 These rules require regulated entities to observe the highest professional standards in their activities and relationships with investors, municipal entities and other market participants.
 The MSRB regularly reviews and assesses the effectiveness of its rules and proposes amendments as necessary and appropriate with an eye toward ensuring its rules are responsive to an evolving market and, to the extent practicable for the municipal market, aligned with the rules of other regulators.
 The MSRB also provides interpretive guidance on the application of its rules as well as compliance resources to assist regulated entities with understanding and complying with MSRB rules.

 - Regulatory Coordination and Enforcement Support.
 The SEC, FINRA and bank regulators have the statutory authority to examine for, and enforce, compliance with MSRB rules.The MSRB coordinates with the examining authorities, providing data, resources and assistance in their examination and enforcement efforts.
 Information about these authorities is available at: